ulysses4ever/hs-opt-handbook.github.io/src/Case_Studies/klister.rst

 allocation in ``void`` of 4.62 Gb (4404.22 MiB) which is a 30x reduction.

-Attempt 3: Still too much void
+Attempt 3: Still Too Much Void
 ------------------------------

 However, there is still a lot of ``void`` in the heap profile.
 This is a good scenario for info-table profiling.
-Info-table profiling relates source code to closures which is exactly what we want to do.
+Info-table profiling relates source code to closures so with it we can see where in the source code the ``void`` is originating.

 .. code-block:: bash